Enlargement of ASEAN: Continued expansion

 In 1976, the Melanesian state of Papua New Guinea was accorded observer status.
 The bloc then grew when Brunei Darussalam became the sixth member after it joined on 8 January 1984, barely a week after the country became independent on 1 January.

-Vietnam became an ASEAN observer state in 1993 and the seventh full member on 28 July 1995.
+In 1992, at the 4th ASEAN Summit and the subsequent 25th AMM, Vietnam joined the Treaty of Amity and Cooperation and became an ASEAN observer, then from 1993 it began regular participation in ASEAN foreign ministers’ meetings and sectoral cooperation.
+Vietnam would later became the seventh full member on 28 July 1995.

 Laos, Myanmar, and Cambodia

 The next three members of ASEAN began their application in joining the bloc in the 1990s.

 Laos became an ASEAN observer at the 25th ASEAN Ministerial Meeting (AMM) in Manila, Philippines, in July 1992.
 At the 28th AMM in Bandar Seri Begawan, Brunei, the Lao foreign minister announced that he wished to see Laos join ASEAN in 1997, stated in a letter of application for membership dated 15 March 1996.

 Cambodia was accorded observer status at the 28th AMM in July 1995.
 The Cambodian foreign minister applied for membership in a letter dated 23 March 1996.
 Like Laos, Cambodia also wished to join ASEAN in 1997.

 The foreign minister of Myanmar attended the 27th and 28th AMM as a guest of the host governments.
 During the 28th meeting, Myanmar acceded to the Treaty of Amity and Cooperation in Southeast Asia and applied for observer status.

 The heads of government of Myanmar, Laos and Cambodia met with those of ASEAN during the Fifth ASEAN Summit in Bangkok on 15 December 1995.
 The representative of Myanmar expressed hope that his country would be accorded observer status at the 29th AMM in 1996.

 The ASEAN Security Committee (ASC) established a working group, chaired by ASEAN Deputy Secretary-General Mr. Mahadi Haji Wasli, to look into all issues on the potential membership of Cambodia and Laos.
 On 17 July 1996, the working group held consultations with the director-general of the ASEAN Department of Laos in Jakarta.